2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 Oh no...
 We're off by 16\% of the total result!
 That's a huge loss!
 A real catastrophe.

 What happened?
-If you look closely, the numbers are really close and even have 7 decimal digits in common, since our computer can memorise only 8 digits, the 9th to 13th decimal digits that looked so unimportant suddenly become a huge part of the result (due to the subtraction) but are already lost.
+If you look closely, the numbers are really close and even have 7 decimal digits in common, since our computer can memorize only 8 digits, the 9th to 13th decimal digits that looked so unimportant suddenly become a huge part of the result (due to the subtraction) but are already lost.

 Random Numbers are not really random {#random}
 ------------------------------------